WebexCommunity/WebexPythonSDK/docs/user/quickstart.rst

     $ python myscript.py

-However you choose to set it, if you have your access token stored in a ``SPARK_ACCESS_TOKEN`` environment variable when using webexteamsdk, you are good to go.  webexteamsdk will pull and use this access token, by default, when creating new :class:`CiscoSparkAPI` objects.
+However you choose to set it, if you have your access token stored in a ``SPARK_ACCESS_TOKEN`` environment variable when using webexteamssdk, you are good to go.  webexteamssdk will pull and use this access token, by default, when creating new :class:`CiscoSparkAPI` objects.

 If you don't want to set your access token as an environment variable, or